aemreunal/iBeaconServer/README.md

 To use iBeacon server inside a Docker container:

-1. Follow the setup directions below to create the necessary Java source file
+1. Follow the setup directions below to create the necessary Java source file.

-2. Create the iBeacon server WAR file
+2. Create the iBeacon server WAR file.

 3. Take the files in the folder [Docker](https://github.com/aemreunal/iBeaconServer/tree/master/Docker) and the WAR file, put them inside a seperate folder.
 For example:

     ```